vacp2p/nescience-testnet/README.md

 ```

 ### Accounts

-Every piece of state in NSSA is encoded in an account.
-Public and private accounts can be created with the CLI.
+Every piece of state in NSSA is stored in an account.
+You can create both public and private accounts through the CLI.

 #### Create a new public account
 ```bash